Gianatmaja/Customer-Segmentation-on-Home-Loans/README.md

 Quick Links:
 - [Python file](https://github.com/Gianatmaja/Customer-Segmentation-on-Home-Loans/blob/main/Customer%20Segmentation%20on%20Home%20Loans.py)
 - [Jupyter notebook version](https://github.com/Gianatmaja/Customer-Segmentation-on-Home-Loans/blob/main/Customer%20Segmentation%20on%20Home%20Loans.ipynb)

-  *Jupyter notebook version recommended for better view, kindly reload if it fails to appear on the first try.
+*Kindly download/reload if notebook fails to appear in the first try.
+Alternatively, a .html or .py version is also available for download in the repo